umbraco/UmbracoDocs.Preview/README.md

 And you're ready to view the docs by default at http://localhost:5000.

-TODO: When you update a markdown document your browser will automatically reload.
+When you update a markdown document your browser will automatically reload.

 This could be useful for testing contributions to UmbracoDocs or just to facilitate reading the docs without an internet connection.